finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Added support for different types of card metadata

 ## Current Sprint
+- Fix: Clicking on zoom icon can register swipe
+- Fix: Loading deck on UWP
 - Fix: NetworkDiscovery error on iOS sleep
 - Release v1 to the App Store
 - Release v1 to the Mac App Store